numba/numba/docs/source/cuda/cuda_ffi.rst

 - It is only available when using the NVIDIA Bindings.
 See :envvar:`NUMBA_CUDA_USE_NVIDIA_BINDING`.
+- A suitable version of the NVRTC library for the installed version of the NVIDIA CUDA Bindings must be available.
 - The CUDA include path is assumed by default to be ``/usr/local/cuda/include`` on Linux and ``$env:CUDA_PATH\include`` on Windows.
 It can be modified using the environment variable :envvar:`NUMBA_CUDA_INCLUDE_PATH`.
-- The CUDA include folder will be made available to NVRTC on the include path;
-  additional includes are not supported.
+- The CUDA include directory will be made available to NVRTC on the include path; additional includes are not supported.

 Complete Example